compiman/compiman/README.md

 - 👋 Hi, I’m @compiman.
 - 👀 I’m interested in CS.
-- 🌱 I’m currently learning coding Java.
+- 🌱 I’m currently learning coding in Java.
 - 💞️ I’m looking to collaborate on projects online.
 - 📫 You can reach me on mail: fgeorgec (@gmail.com, @hotmail.com, @yahoo.co.uk).